Daily office Readings for Tuesday of the Second Week of Lent: Year 1

 I know that for me, I try hard to live into what I believe, which is based on my faith and I also have hope, a lot of hope.
 Today we do not get to talk to a human Jesus.
 We do however, get to talk to a Risen Jesus.
 It’s the same Jesus.
 The signs and wonders still happen today.

 The father in today’s reading verified his so-called belief by inquiring about the time the healing happened.
-When he got scientific proof, he felt more comfortable in his belief.
-Perhaps this is the way it should be.
+When he got proof, he felt more comfortable in his belief.
+Perhaps this is not the way it should be.
 Maybe we first believe and then let science catch up.
 This is what Arch Bishop of Canterbury Anselm (1109) said: “I first believe in order that I might later understand.”
 Faith, belief, trust and love must be first.
 Understanding comes later, in this life, or the next.